avojak/image-morphing/README.md

 ### Building the Python Packages

+To build only the Python packages:

 ```bash
 $ pip install -r requirements.txt
 $ make lib web
 ```

-### Building the Docker Image
+### Building the Docker Image (Recommended)

-If the Python packages have already been built, you can build the Docker image by itself:
+To build the Docker image:

 ```bash
 $ make image